Fundamental Principles from 1889

 Please consider these studies that go along with each of the following principles.

-As elsewhere stated, Seventh-day Adventists have no creed but the Bible; but they hold to certain well-defined points of faith, for which they feel prepared to give a reason “to every man that asketh” them.
-The following propositions may be taken as a summary of the principal features of their religious faith.
-They believe:
+We have no creed but the Bible; but we hold to certain well-defined points of faith, for which we feel prepared to give a reason “to every man that asketh” us.
+The following propositions may be taken as a summary of the principal features of our religious faith.
+We believe:

 1. That there is one God, a personal, spiritual being, the creator of all things, omnipotent, omniscient, and eternal; infinite in wisdom, holiness, justice, goodness, truth, and mercy; unchangeable, and everywhere present by his representative, the Holy Spirit.
 Ps.
 139:7.